CloudEarthAU/fortinet-block-pages-generator/README.md

 ## AI code

-A lot of this code was written by AI.
+Some of this code was written by AI.
 This is because I use AI for refactoring and adding better error handling (basically things I don't want to do myself).
+Also I use AI completions in my editor.

-I (@Inglan) have prefixed any commits that use AI with `[With AI]` or similar.
+I (@Inglan) have prefixed any commits that primarily use AI with `[With AI]` or similar.